jhsu802701/rails_from_scratch_rails5/09-01-users_sign_up.md

     text-align: left;
 }
 ```
 * Now flashes messages will appear with special colors to alert you that an action was successful or unsuccessful.
-However, there are still two failing integration tests to take care of.

 ### RuboCop Compliance
 * In the .rubocop.yml file, add "app/controllers/users/*" to the list of files excluded from the Style/ClassAndModuleChildren cop.